 - What technology is available?
 Where will your store it?

-Even if you’re not moving to a new room, there’s a good chance you’ll want into your room to be greeted by something like this.
+Even if you’re not moving to a new room, there’s a good chance you’ll walk into your room to be greeted by something like this.

 The first thing I lay out is where my students’ desks will be located.
 If you have tables, this is where you would decide where to place your tables.
 I’m a huge fan of having students sit in clusters of four, because it lends itself well to partner work and group work.
 As I set up my students’ desks, I try to make sure there is plenty of room between tables (clusters).
 I want students to be able to move freely between tables.
 This also helps minimize unnecessary talking.